mosquito/argclass/README.md

 assert parser.numbers == [1, 2, 3]
 ```

+`type` argument will be applied to each item in list of nargs.

-If you want to convert list of strings to list of integers, and convert it to frozenset, you can use following example:
+For example if you want to convert list of strings to list of integers, and convert it to
+`frozenset`, you can use following example:

 <!-- name: test_converter_nargs_frozenset -->